Beachom/Beachom/README.md

 simulates the excitement of playing slots without leaving the comfort of your computer.
 2. Conversify- https://github.com/Beachom/try-chatgpt-api: Conversify is an innovative project that harnesses the power of the ChatGPT API to create an engaging and interactive chatbot experience.
-Developed using JavaScript, Node.js, HTML, and CSS, Conversify seamlessly integrates advanced natural language processing capabilities into a user-friendly web application
+Developed using JavaScript, Node.js, HTML, and CSS, Conversify seamlessly integrates advanced natural language processing capabilities into a user-friendly web application(Still in Development).

 Feel free to explore them and provide feedback!